sudzp/kodekloud-engineer-tasks/kubernetes/deploy-mysql-on-kubernetes/README.md

-# How to Deploy Mysql on Kubernetes
+# How to Deploy MySQL on Kubernetes

 ### Follow the below steps: